Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 Further Reading: Aquarium Medications Part 4; Organic Treatments

-The only problem being that Silver Nitrate is hard to find, although sometimes photo lab supply businesses may have it.
+The only problem being that Silver Nitrate is hard to find, other than AAP, sometimes photo lab supply businesses may have it.

-Potassium Permanganate is reasonable second choice for this direct eye application and Methylene Blue a third choice for direct application.
+Potassium Permanganate is reasonable third choice for this direct eye application and Methylene Blue a forth choice for direct application.

 Medicated Baths may also be a very useful part of treatment for external Streptococcus infections in fish.